jodal/comics/docs/crawlers.rst

     CrawlerResult(url, text=text)
     CrawlerResult(url, title=title, text=text)

 For some crawlers, this is all you need.
-If the strip image URL is predictable and based upon the ``pub_date`` in some way, just create the URL with the help of `Python's strftime documentation
+If the image URL is predictable and based upon the ``pub_date`` in some way, just create the URL with the help of `Python's strftime documentation
 <http://docs.python.org/library/datetime.html#strftime-behavior>`_, and return
 it wrapped in a ``CrawlerResult``::